Allegheny-Computer-Science-600610-25-26/site-template/README.md

 ### `Private` vs. `Public` availability

-You retain the choice to make this journal private or public.
-The `Pages` settings menu allows either.
+You retain the choice to make your research journal private or public; the `Pages` settings menu should allow either.
 Your URL will change depending on which selection you make, and you should be able to find the resulting URL of your journal by visiting the pages section of the repository's `Settings` menu.
 Your URL should display at the top of the page:

 ![GitHub Pages url](https://raw.githubusercontent.com/ReadyResearchersTemplates/site-template/media/img/600%20-%20Site%20Template%20-%20Github%20URL.png)